ytakefuji/Mail-system/README.md

 # Mail-system
-This repository explains how to setup Mail server in Linux.
+This repository explains how to setup Mail server in Linux using free dynamicDNS.
 Postfix is popular open source mail server.
 In order to install, run the following command:
 <pre>
 $ sudo apt install postfix